upenndigitalscholarship/printing-in-prisons/blog/chamorrod.md

 ## Image and Information Sources
-All images and audio are fair use and come from The Umpire, Creative Commons, Ancestry Database and/or before 1924
+All images and audio are fair use and come from The Umpire, Creative Commons, Ancestry Database and/or before 1924 Images and audio of Canary birds come from Creative Commons, and article images from The Umpire.

 Information gathered from easternstate.org and their historic structures report